Albert Sassoon: Philanthropy and honours

 He was a major benefactor to the city of Bombay.
-Among his gifts was a significant contribution towards the reconstruction of the Elphinstone High School and the erection of a large equestrian statue of the Prince of Wales, Albert Edward, commemorating his visit to India in 1875.
+Among his gifts was a significant contribution towards the reconstruction of the Elphinstone High School and the erection of a large equestrian statue of Edward, Prince of Wales, commemorating his visit to India in 1875.
 He also financed many scholarships and became a close adviser to the government on educational and building projects.

 Albert Sassoon donated Rs.
 60,000, while the Government of Bombay Presidency bore the remainder of the cost of Rs.
 65,000, for the construction of the David Sassoon Library and Reading Room on Rampart Row, Kala Ghoda in Bombay.
 Its construction was completed in 1870, and like many buildings in the vicinity such as Elphinstone College, Army and Navy Buildings and Watson's Hotel, it was built using yellow Malad stone.

 The Victoria and Albert Museum, Bombay (now Dr. Bhau Daji Lad Museum) was built with the patronage of many wealthy Indian businessmen and philanthropists including Albert Sassoon, Sir Jamsetjee Jejeebhoy and Jaganath Shunkerseth.

-In 1866 Sassoon was made a Companion of the Order of the Star of India (CSI), and in 1872 a Knight Companion of the Order of the Bath (KCB).
+In 1866 Sassoon was made a Companion of the Order of the Star of India (CSI), and in 1872 a Knight Commander of the Order of the Bath (KCB).
 Around the same time he received the Order of the Lion and the Sun from the Shah of Persia for "work in Persia and his services in the development of Persian commerce".
 During his visit to England in 1873 he received the freedom of the City of London.
 After Sassoon had settled in England, a baronetcy was created for him in 1890.

 Family

 Albert Sassoon married Hannah Meyer Moise (1823–1895) in 1838.
 They had six children.
 The eldest son was Edward Sassoon (1856–1912), the father of Philip Sassoon (1888–1939) and Sybil Cholmondeley, Marchioness of Cholmondeley (1894–1989).
+His daughter Aziza Sassoon (1839–1897) married Ezekiel Abraham Gubbay (1824–1896) and was the mother of Flora Sassoon.

 Albert Sassoon's father, David Sassoon (1792–1864), was a leading Baghdad merchant and a treasurer under Ahmet Pasha, the Governor of Baghdad.
 However, he fled after he was implicated in a corruption scandal, moving from Baghdad to Bushire in Persia, and settled in Bombay in 1832, where he founded a large mercantile business, called "David Sassoon & Sons".

 Albert Sassoon's great-great-great-grandson is the actor Jack Huston.